A number of homeschooling parents have asked us to explain the difference between Consumer Math and Financial Literacy.

 There is a difference between Consumer Math and Financial Literacy.

 The difference between Consumer Math and Financial Literacy is this:

-Financial Literacy is a course of study that equips students to use those same consumer math techniques, but also:
+On the other hand, Financial Literacy is a course of study that equips students to use those same Consumer Math techniques, but also:

-$ – teaches them to observe and evaluate the use of money in the world,
+- also teaches them to observe and evaluate the use of money in the world

 “As your children graduate high school and move on to college and ‘real life’, you (and they) will be thankful if they have learned the difference between needs and wants, and how to master their money, rather than being mastered by it.”

 - Click here to see what Luke Hayes has to say about what he learned from financial literacy.

 While Consumer Math is important, Financial Literacy offers so much more.

 Click here to read what the Money Advice Service has to say about teaching teenagers to manage money.

 Also, be sure to check out the many FREE resources available for download in the EBookstore.
 Making use of good FREE materials is a financially literate choice!
 AND here are 7Sister Sara’s top picks for financial literacy.